 Okay, look at the main plans again and attach the legs.
 I did this with pocket holes on the back of the plywood as the plans suggested.
 I used a Kreg-Jig for the pocket holes.

 Here is where I deviated from the plan slightly.
 It calls for a board on top of the headboard and footboard both, but I opted not to add that.
 To me it just looked like some corners to hit your leg on when walking by…I’m really good at that.
 So, I left them off and it looks fine because all of my edges are perfectly flush.

 And one more up close, because TEXTURE and GRAIN!
 I love.

 Alright, so I hope this helped you to walk through the process.
 I know you can do it!
-Really, the work isn’t tough, you just need some space and tools and a whole lot of motivation to get those shims done, and you can make one too!
+Really, the work isn’t tough, you just need some space, tools and a whole lot of motivation to get those shims done.
+You can make one!
 It’s worth it, I promise!

-We’ve got a lot of work to do in our master bedroom reno, so an updated photo will be posted when we get the entire room done and these in place.
+We’ve got a lot of work to do in our master bedroom reno.
+An updated photo will be posted when we get the entire room done and these in place.

 UPDATE: Final photos of the bed setup are HERE !
 It took us awhile to realize that we wouldn’t be getting our room finished anytime soon, but once we decided to hold off on the entire renovation, we got our bed set up.
 And let me tell you, it’s awesome!
 I just love it every time I turn the corner and see it.
 Check it out!!!

 Thanks for reading.
 Let me know if you build one!